Linafina100/GenomeAnalysis/README.md

 data/: Contains metadata.

-code/: Contains all Bash and R scripts used for processing and analysis.
+code/: Contains all Bash and R scripts used for pre-processing and analysis.

 analyses/: Stores the outputs and results, including QC reports and assembly statistics.

-## High-Level Pipeline
+## Pipeline
-Preprocessing & Quality Control
+1. Preprocessing & quality Control

-Genome Assembly & Polishing
+2. Genome assembly

-Assembly Evaluation & Comparison
+3. Polishing

-Functional Annotation
+5. Functional and structural annotation

-Transcriptomic Analysis (Differential Expression)
+6. Transcriptomic analysis (differential expression)

-Detailed Workflow
+### Detailed Workflow
 The analysis is designed to be executed in the following order:

-Raw Data QC: Initial quality assessment of Illumina DNA reads using FastQC.
+1. Raw Data QC: Initial quality assessment of Illumina DNA reads using FastQC.

-Read Preprocessing: Adapter removal and quality trimming using Trimmomatic.
+2. Read Preprocessing: Adapter removal and quality trimming using Trimmomatic.

-Post-Trimming QC: Secondary assessment with FastQC to verify trimming efficiency.
+3. Post-Trimming QC: Secondary assessment with FastQC to verify trimming efficiency.

-Genome Assembly: De novo assembly of Chromosome 3 using Nanopore long-reads and Illumina short-read polishing.
+4. Genome Assembly: De novo assembly of Chromosome 3 using Nanopore long-reads and Illumina short-read polishing.

-Assembly Evaluation: Quality assessment of the resulting contigs using QUAST.
+5. Assembly Evaluation: Quality assessment of the resulting contigs using QUAST.

-Synteny & Comparison: Visual comparison of the assembly against the reference genome using MUMmer/MUMmerplot.
+6. Synteny & Comparison: Visual comparison of the assembly against the reference genome using MUMmer/MUMmerplot.

 Functional Annotation: Identifying gene structures and coding sequences.